Real Red Magic

 The truism is that Marx was an excellent diagnostician but a poor clinician.
 He was great at explaining how capitalism can be bad, but utterly worthless at offering a viable alternative.
 He characterized how the ideal might appear but offered no workable instructions for how to achieve it.
 In other words, he provided a description of a delicious dish, without a recipe.

 “If you ever run into communism, here’s a vague sketch of what it’ll look like.
-Good luck finding it, though, because I haven’t a clue, and I’m also long dead.” – Karl Marx probably
+Good luck finding it, though, because I haven’t a clue, and also, I’m long dead.” – Karl Marx probably

 People have tried to cook this dish many times now but the result has always been tragedy.
 By all evidence, you simply cannot create it with any ingredients, no matter how you try.
 We know this because no attempt at communism has even come close to succeeding, even on its own terms.
 And communist states don’t just fail, they fail big, to the point where modern adherents often hide behind “socialism” or “anti-capitalism” to avoid being associated with the tarnished brand.